SUBMISSIONS FOR THE 2019/2020 SEASON WILL OPEN JAN 2, 2019 (9 AM) AND CLOSE

 The Selection Process:

-- The primary and secondary recommendations will then be reviewed jointly by the Center, the OCA Director and Chair of the Cultural Affairs Commission for advice and recommendations.
+- The primary and secondary recommendations will then be reviewed jointly by the Center, the OCA Director and the Chair of the Cultural Affairs Commission for advice and recommendations.